Facelift New York City

-Over time, as the skin loses its elasticity and begins to sag, wrinkles begin to develop along the eyelids and forehead, deep creases appear beside the mouth, along with jowls at the jawline and loose folds and fat deposits along the neck.
+Over time, as the skin loses its elasticity and begins to sag, wrinkles begin to develop along the eyelids and forehead, deep creases appear beside the mouth, jowls emerge at the jawline, and loose folds and fat deposits surface along the neck.
 Facelift is a procedure offered at Gotham Plastic Surgery in New York that can address those issues.

 These aging symptoms can be further exacerbated by the sun and the general stresses of daily life.
 The facelift also referred to as rhytidectomy, is a cosmetic surgery procedure designed to counteract the signs of aging in the mid to lower face and neck.
 During surgery, the muscles are tightened and excess fat and skin are removed in order to restore a more youthful and refreshed facial appearance.